Government building

 The overall objective of this project is to develop a comprehensive, principles-based model that would establish categorization, recognition and measurement guidance applicable to a wide range of revenue and expense transactions.
 Achieving that objective will include: (1) development of guidance applicable to topics for which existing guidance is limited, (2) improvement of existing guidance that has been identified as challenging to apply, (3) consideration of a performance obligation approach to the GASB’s authoritative literature and (4) assessment of existing and proposed guidance based on the conceptual framework.
 The expected outcome of the project is enhanced quality of information that users rely upon in making decisions and assessing accountability.

-January 2024 update: As of December 2023, the Board is redeliberating recognition issues.
+Current developments: As of March 2024, the Board is still redeliberating recognition issues.
 While this project is not anticipated for completion until 2027, the broad application and impact will make it one to keep up to date with its progress.

 Practice issues